 - Review the summary of your configuration settings, and then choose Create.

 Monitor the maximum file system operations using Amazon CloudWatch metrics

 The PercentIOLimit CloudWatch metric monitors how close a file system is to hitting its maximum file system operations per second limit.
 This metric is available only for file systems running with General Purpose performance mode.
 A General Purpose performance mode file system hits 100% PercentIOLimit when it reaches the 35,000 file system operations per second limit.

 - In the search bar, enter your file system ID, and then press ENTER.
 The relevant metrics for that file system appear.

 - Select EFS, and then choose File System Metrics.

 - Select PercentIOLimit.
 The PercentIOLimit metric displays your file system operations per second usage.
-7,000 file system operations equal a PercentIOLimit of 100%.
+35,000 file system operations equal a PercentIOLimit of 100%.
 The 35,000 operations might be 35,000 read operations, 7,000 write operations or a combination of the two.